What is Application Security Posture Management (ASPM)?

 Besides continuously collecting risk data across multiple software development phases, ASPM consolidates security findings from all application security (AppSec) tools in your stack—including application security testing (AST) and database security scanning tools—into one unified dashboard.

-ASPM delivers real-time data on vulnerabilities in your code, software components, APIs, security policies and processes, etc. before and after app deployment.
-It also allows you to see exactly what’s going in your app from code to cloud, empowering you to effectively resolve threats and vulnerabilities before they become full-blown attacks.
+ASPM delivers real-time data on vulnerabilities in your code, software components, APIs, security policies and processes, and more—before and after app deployment.
+It also allows you to see exactly what’s going on in your app from code to cloud, empowering you to effectively resolve threats and vulnerabilities before they become full-blown attacks.

 ASPM shifts application layer security left, promoting a security-first approach that motivates developers to push only secure code.

-When application and code security are made priorities, enterprises produce better quality apps with fewer vulnerabilities; this translates into fewer attacks, faster detection, less time spent remediating threats after the fact, and more time spent on innovation.
+When application and code security are prioritized, you can produce better quality apps with fewer vulnerabilities.
+This translates into fewer attacks, faster detection, less time spent remediating threats after the fact, and more time spent on innovation.

 Competitive advantage and business continuity

-Improving your application security posture from the get-go means building secure-by-design (SbD) apps; these shave off the extra time IT teams spend on reworking vulnerable code or app components, which, in turn, speeds up SDLCs and helps get your product to the market first.
+Improving your application security posture from the get-go means building secure-by-design (SbD) apps.
+These shave off the extra time IT teams spend on reworking vulnerable code or app components, which speeds up SDLCs and helps get your product to the market first.

 Similarly, when apps are innately secure, you typically have less downtime resulting from security incidents, ensuring high availability and allowing customers uninterrupted access to your applications.

-Moreover, since it is cheaper to prevent security incidents than to face the resulting financial and reputational damage, ASPM implementation is also cost-efficient.
+Moreover, since it’s cheaper to prevent security incidents than to face the resulting financial and reputational damage, ASPM implementation is also cost-efficient.

 Data protection and compliance management